duglin/xreg-github/README.md

 - add support for PUT / to update the model
 - add model tests for typemap - just that we can set via full model updates
 - support the DB vanishing for a while
-- support $meta
 - create an UpdateDefaultVersion func in resource.go to move it from http logic
-- test to make sure PATCH+INLINE of a Resource+versions uses the version in the versions collection instead of the Resource.
-Prop in Res, but not in Ver, is ignored